zhoupc/ease_project/README.md

 # change the current folder
 cd Figures/pinky40/

 # Figure 1
-pdflatex fig_example_pi.tex
+you need to use powerpoint to create this figure. see Figures/pinky40/graph_abstract.pptx.

 # Figure 2
-pdflatex fig_initialization.tex
+pdflatex fig_example_pi.tex

 # Figure 3
 pdflatex fig_example_one_scan_a.tex